cosmos/sdk-tutorials/blog/tutorial/01-index.md

 ## Overview

-Take a quick look at what Starport has generated for us. [`app/app.go`](https://docs.cosmos.network/master/basics/app-anatomy.html#core-application-file) file imports and configures SDK modules and creates a constructor for the application that extends a [basic SDK application](https://docs.cosmos.network/master/core/baseapp.html) among other things.
+Take a quick look at what Starport has generated for us:
+The [`app/app.go`](https://docs.cosmos.network/master/basics/app-anatomy.html#core-application-file) file imports and configures SDK modules and creates a constructor for the application that extends a [basic SDK application](https://docs.cosmos.network/master/core/baseapp.html) among other things.
 This app will use only a couple standard modules bundled with Cosmos SDK (including `auth` for dealing with accounts and `bank` for handling coin transfers) and one module (`x/blog`) that will contain custom functionality.

 In `cmd` directory you have source files of two programs for interacting with our application: `blogd` starts a full-node for your blockchain and enables you to query the full-node, either to update the state by sending a transaction or to read it via a query.